-On August 21, 1984, the Commission authorized a 10-year Recreational Pier Permit to Regine H. Smith for the use and maintenance of an existing boat dock and access ramp, beginning August 21, 1984 (Item CO1, August 21, 1984).
-That lease expired on August 20, 1994.
-On September 29, 2005, the upland property was deeded to Paul Nikolau and Joyce Nikolau, as Trustees of the Nikolau Living Trust, dated September 13, 2005 (Applicant).
-The Applicant was not aware of receiving any notice from the Commission during this time to submit a lease application.
+On September 3, 1999, the Commission authorized a 10-year Recreational Pier Lease to William Cameron Foster, as Trustee of the Mary Ann Foster Outright Trust, for the use and maintenance of an existing boat dock and access ramp in the Midway Channel of Huntington Harbour (ItemC37, September 3, 1999).
+That lease expired on July 9, 2009.
 On February 20, 2020, staff conducted a site visit in Huntington Harbour and posted notices on several trespassing structures.
-The posting notified the Applicant of the need for a lease.
-On September 3, 2020, the Applicant applied for a new General Lease - Recreational Use for the existing previously authorized boat dock and access ramp, and the previously unauthorized cantilevered deck.
+The posting notified the Applicant of the need for a lease and renewal measures.
+On June 21, 2021, the upland title was transferred to William Cameron Foster, as Trustee of the William Cameron Foster Investment Trust.
+The Applicant is applying for a General Lease - Recreational Use for the use and maintenance of an existing boat dock and access ramp previously authorized by the Commission, and an existing cantilevered deck not previously unauthorized by the Commission, in Huntington Harbour.
+The subject improvements have existed at this location for many years, as shown on prior lease exhibits.